domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 ## Richard Feynman, American Physicist

-Don't obsess over the names or naming of things; rather, focus on understanding the thing itself and how it works to the best of your abilities.
+Don't obsess over the names or naming of things (i.e., pure memorization); rather, focus on understanding the thing itself and how it works to the best of your abilities.

 ## Kurt Godel, Logician